aseichter2007/ClipboardConqueror/readme.md

 I solemnly promise that this application and at least one compatible backend will function in the absence of internet connectivity.
 One of my design inspirations for this application is to spread LLM models to as many computers as possible.
 I want to ensure at least one intact system is recovered by future archaeologists, an incredible time capsule of culture, science, and data.
 We should be sending intelligent boxes to deep space too.
 Our Knowledge and posterity must not go to waste.

-This project is also a bit of a last ditch effort to remain software oriented, I need income.
-I've been looking for work and getting nothing but scams.
+I need income.
+I've been looking for work all year and getting nothing but scams and my hopes up.
-Please, if you get good use from this application, especially in a commercial setting, consider supporting me, or hiring me.
+Please, if you get good use from this application, especially in a commercial setting, consider subscribing to my kofi, or hiring me.
 I'm a new father and not having stable income is just frying my brain.
 ``````
 patreon.com/ClipboardConqueror